lhynesg/Thesis-Stress-Analysis-for-Social-Media-Data/README.md

 # Stress-Analysis-for-Social-Media-Data
-The concept of the work is to rate the user’s level of stress via social media with the use Natural Language Processing’s Sentiment Analysis Techniques with incorporation of Machine Learning Algorithm
+The concept of the work is to rate the user’s level of stress via social media with the use Natural Language Processing’s Sentiment Analysis and Information Exctraction Techniques with incorporation of Machine Learning Algorithm